Budgeting for university

 Mobile phone, internet, and TV costs

 Mobile phone bills can also make a sizable dent in your budget.
 Make sure to find the best package available as a student.
 If you're replacing a phone, consider buying a refurbished model from a reputable company.
 Buying a phone outright lets you shop around for a SIM-only contract.

 If you're renting and have a TV in the house, it's usually cheaper to get a package for both TV and broadband.
 You need a TV licence if you watch TV, even if you don't watch BBC TV.
 If you’re in halls, you may still need to pay for a TV licence if you watch TV in your own room.

 With the following items, you have more control over what you spend.
 Before spending money on something, ask yourself if there's a cheaper way to get what you need or want.

 Food and drink

-If you're staying in university-catered accommodation, ensure you'll make full use of the meal plan you sign up to.
+If you're staying in university-catered accommodation, ensure you'll make full use of the meal plan you sign up for.
 If you're catering for yourself, you can make savings on food in lots of ways.

 Cooking can save you money if you know how to rustle up a meal from store cupboard ingredients.
 You can cook in bulk with flatmates or friends to save costs or throw potluck dinner parties where everyone brings a dish.
 If you're a novice cook, there are plenty of helpful websites and YouTube videos, such as Miguel Barclay’s #onepoundmeals, or Jack Monroe’s Cooking on a Bootstrap.

 Bulk out food cheaply with pulses.
 Buying dried can work out cheaper but tinned can be a lot easier and still far cheaper than meat.
 If you're buying meat, hit the supermarket’s reduced shelves.
-Check if you can freeze it first if you aren't cooking it straight away.
+Check if you can freeze food if you aren't cooking it straight away.